adrianh/adrianhoward.com-hylia/src/posts/hiring-your-first-uxer.md

 ---
-title:  A hiring metaphor for engineers hiring their first UX people
+title:  A story for engineers hiring their first UX person
 date: '2020-06-21'
 socialImage: "/images/hiring-your-first-uxer/card.png"
 metaDesc: This is a metaphor I use a lot when talking with engineers, or ex-engineers, when they're hiring UX people — often their first UX people.